-Alternative dispute resolution services firm JAMS handles about 19K cases a year the inclusion of an arbitration clause in their contracts," she told the Business Journal on Oct.
+Alternative dispute resolution services firm JAMS handles about 22K cases a year corporate.

+The company was founded in 1979 as Judicial Arbitration and Mediation Services, and the name was later shortened to IAMS Handling Virtually Every Type of Case "The vast majority of what we do are commercial cases, where it's business-to-business or you have sophisticated parties that have negotiated the inclusion of an arbitration clause in their contracts," she told the Business Journal on Oct.
 2. JAMS does not publish the names of the parties.
 The firm can handle "virtually every type of case" when it comes to mediation.
-The case

-Nate Brooks CFO, COO JAMS load is split roughly 50-50 between mediation and arbitration.
+The case load is split roughly 50-50 between mediation and arbitration.
 "We handle everything from family law matters, employment disputes, personal injury cases, complex insurance, intellectual property disputes even between some of the big tech companies where they're arguing over proprietary information, class actions, mass tort settlements," Taylor said.
 That includes divorces and disputes involving hundreds of millions of dollars - and everything in-between, according to her.
-Right now, the company has around 450 independent contractor "neutrals" and approximately 320 employees located at 28 resolution centers around the country.
+Right now, the company has around 450 independent contractor "neutrals" and approximately 320 employees located at 27 resolution centers around the country.
 Taylor notes that the arbitration awards are enforceable in court where needed, while mediation typically results in settlements that are also enforceable.
 She notes that in California, for example, virtually all civil cases filed in court go through an ADR process at some point.
 "And that's just absolutely growing across the country," she said.

-Settling Disputes with Al On Oct.
+Settling Disputes with AI On Oct.
 10, JAMS announced the launch of JAMS Next, an initiative that will leverage AI-powered tools to streamline the dispute resolution process.
 JAMS Next reinforces the organization's commitment to making advanced tools available to attorneys and their clients, panelists and associates.
 She said the JAMS dispute resolution panels include both lawyers and judges.
 One goal of the company is to help the parties avoid conflict where possible.
 She adds that JAMS business has been steadily picking up as more potential litigants seek alternative ways to resolve disputes.
 "We see growth year over year," Taylor said.

 Sometimes JAMS assists in allocating money from large-scale awards, such as claims against a big drug manufacturer.
 The firm has also been involved in the \$13.5-billion Fire Victim Trust in the PG&E Chapter 11 bankruptcy proceeding that relates to fires in Northern California in 2015, 2017 and 2018, when people lost homes and businesses.
 "Some of our folks were involved in allocating that money to the injured parties," according to the JAMS CEO.
 Taylor took over the CEO role from Chris Poole, who has become the CEO emeritus.
-In addition to Taylor's new role as CEO, the duties of CFO Nate Brooks have been expanded to include the post of chief operations officer.
-JAMS
+In addition to Taylor's new role as CEO, the duties of CFO Nate Brooks have been expanded to include the post of chief operations officer. ■ JAMS

 ■ FOUNDED: 1979 as Judicial Arbitration and Mediation Services

 ■ HQ: Irvine

 ■ CEO/PRESIDENT: Kim Taylor ■ CEO EMERITUS: Chris Poole

 ■ CFO/COO: Nate Brooks

 ■ BUSINESS: Mediation, arbitration

-■ EMPLOYEES: 320, plus 450 contractors

-known as neutrals
+■ EMPLOYEES: 320, plus 450 contractors known as neutrals

 ■ WEBSITE: jamsadr.com

 ■ NOTABLE: Kim Taylor, who took over as

 CEO on Oct.
 1, is also president